Maxwasthere/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 - The **curved path** shows the orbital trajectory of the payload.
 - Since the initial speed matches orbital velocity, the payload **does not fall back** or escape — it orbits stably.

-**This confirms the correctness of our setup and demonstrates how real mission data can be used to simulate and predict orbital motion accurately. dw**
+**This confirms the correctness of our setup and demonstrates how real mission data can be used to simulate and predict orbital motion accurately.**

 This numerical analysis demonstrates that: